ComeOnTaBlazes/ProgDAAssignment/README.md

 4. Explain the use of seeds in generating pseudorandom numbers.

 ### How To Run the file
-*Open the comand line  and clone the depositary to the current folder *Change directory with the cd command into the newly cloned depositray *Type: "jupyter notebook" into the command line to open the folder on the Jupyter homepage *Select the file "Numpy.Random.workbook.ipynb"
+Open the comand line  and clone the repositary to the current folder Change directory with the cd command into the newly cloned repositray Type "jupyter notebook" into the command line to open the folder on the Jupyter homepage Select the file "Numpy.Random.workbook.ipynb"
-*Inside the noteboon, seelct "Kernel" from the options list, and "Restart & Run All"
+Inside the noteboon, seelct "Kernel" from the options list, and "Restart & Run All"